sdc-china/IDA-doc/_posts/2018-11-30-references-previous-release-notes.md

 ## Previous Release Notes

+### 24.0.11 - 12/20/2024

+#### Enhancements
+- [Pipeline] Allow user to change process app and snapshot acronym while triggering a new pipeline build.
+- [Comparison] Allow selection of unnamed snapshots in new UI for snapshot comparison.

+#### Bug Fixes
+- [Testing] The "Exit Edit" button on test case page sometimes does not work.
+- [Testing] Attributes are missing from auto generated process input parameters when attribute types are referenced multiple times.
+- [Checkstyle] Checkstyle rule "the attribute number of business object is more than 50" throws dead loop exception.
+- [Checkstyle] Expected Execution Flow icons should not be shown in comparison or checkstyle report.
+- [Checkstyle] Checkstyle warning "system lane activity uses multi-instance loops" is reported by embedded rule engine but not by ODM rule engine.
+- [Pipeline] The Log Details section keeps refreshing and blocking the build details page.
+- [Comparison] Missing subprocess changes in snapshot comparison results.
+- [Administration] Error is thrown when idaAdmin re-logs in or clicks Home page after executing tables creation scripts.

+#### Notes
+- Starting from version 24.0.10, IDA supports database tables creation after new IDA instance is installed and started up.
+Please use the new Create Database Tables page to execute tables creation scripts or ask DBA to execute the corresponding tables creation scripts.
+See new doc for Database Installation and Configuration(https://sdc-china.github.io/IDA-doc/installation/installation-database-installation-and-configuration.html).

+### 24.0.10-2 - 12/03/2024

+#### Bug Fixes
+- Comparison page doesn't work for non-admin user.

 ### 24.0.10.1 - 12/02/2024

 #### Bug Fixes
 - Database migration execution from v24.0.8 to v24.0.10 is hung on DB2.

 ### 24.0.10 - 11/27/2024